Extinct Joint Family System | The Passing Of Joint Family System

 These days in most cases two brothers tend to form two independent households even within the same city owing to the rising spirit of individualism, regardless of similarity in occupation, even when the ancestral property is not formally partitioned at their native place.

 This is the overall picture of the entire country, whereas in the case of urban areas the proportion of nuclear family is somewhat higher still.
-An extended family, which includes a couple with married sons or daughters and their spouses as well as 3 household head without spouse but with at least two married sons, daughters, and their spouses, constitute a little less than one-fifth of the total households.
+An extended family, which includes a couple with married sons or daughters and their spouses as well as 3 household heads without a spouse but with at least two married sons, daughters, and their spouses, constitute a little less than one-fifth of the total households.

 As the process of family formation and dissolution has become relatively faster now than before, households are progressively more headed by relatively younger people.
 Census data from 1971 onward have clearly borne out that at the national level over three-fifths of the households are headed by persons aged less than 50.

 There is every reason to believe that proportion of households headed by younger persons is likely to constitute a larger proportion than this in urban areas where the proportion of extended family, not to speak of joint family, is much smaller than that of rural areas.
-The emergence of financially independent, career-oriented men and women, who are confident of taking their own decisions and crave to have a sense of individual achievement, has greatly contributed to the disintegration of the joint family.
-The disintegration of joint family has led to closer bonds between spouses, but the reverse is also true in certain cases.
-For many, nuclear family is a safer matrimonial home to a woman.
+The emergence of financially independent, career-oriented men and women, who are confident in making their own decisions and crave to have a sense of individual achievement, has greatly contributed to the disintegration of the joint family.
+The disintegration of the joint family has led to closer bonds between spouses, but the reverse is also true in certain cases.
+For many, the nuclear family is a safer matrimonial home to a woman.
 In bygone days people generally lived in joint families, yet familial discord never escalated into extreme physical violence or death, as we so often come across such instances in our day-to-day life and also know through national dailies, both electronic and print media.